AarRidho/react-msal-wrapper/README.md

 You should request a standalone token with your exposed API Scopes for every request that is going to your service

-Your Exposed API Scopes will make the token turns into v2, example:
+Your Exposed API Scopes will make the token turns into v2, for example:

 ```jsx
 // You could use useAcquireToken with your service scopes in it